power0matin/discord-twitch-kick-stream-notifier/README.md

 - Send Messages
   Also ensure ticket category is a valid category.

+### FiveM uptime shows `--`

+This is expected in **STRICT uptime mode**.

+The bot only displays uptime if your FiveM server explicitly publishes it via `/dynamic.json` or `/info.json` (including `vars`).
+If your server does not expose an uptime variable/convar, the embed shows `--` to avoid misleading “bot uptime”.

+Tip:

+- Expose a convar/variable like `uptimeSeconds` (or any key containing `uptime`) on the server side so it appears under `vars`.
+- Then the bot can parse and render it.

+### FiveM endpoints are blocked (shows Offline / “Nope.”)

+If the bot reports that endpoints are blocked, your server (or a proxy/firewall) is likely returning `"Nope."` for:

+- `/dynamic.json`
+- `/info.json`
+- `/players.json`

+Ensure the bot host can reach your FiveM server port (default `30120`) and that these endpoints are not filtered.

 ## Roadmap

 - [ ] Convert to a true top-level modular core (single client in `src/index.js`, modules register on it)